louislouw/Louw.PublicSuffix/README.md

 * Ported to .NET Core Library.
 * Fixed library so it passes ALL the comprehensive tests.
 * Refactored classes to split functionality into smaller focused classes.
 * Made classes immutable.
-Thus DomainParser can be used as Singleton (even accross threads).
+Thus DomainParser can be used as Singleton and is Thread Safe.
 * Added CachedTldRuleProvider and FileTldRuleProvider.
 * Added functionality to know if Rule was a ICANN or Private domain rule.
 (Many of above changes were submitted back to original project)